Seoul Nightlife: The Hottest Places to Party this Summer

 Arena is known for their high-energy, high-end dance parties.
 With a strict dress code and penchant toward having professional models and dancers on site, Arena has a reputation for good-looking, well-dressed party goers.

 As well as an infallible aesthetic, Arena is one of Seoul’s best proponents for new EDM and progressive house.
 VIP booths are available close to the main stage for those on a no-expenses spared night out.
 The club is open Friday to Saturday, and is occasionally open on Sunday depending on what events are lined up.

 GLAD LIVE Hotel opened an after club called DSTAR and is located on the basement floor of the hotel.
 The first, second and third floors of the hotel are operated by the D-Mansion Lounge.
 The after-the-club star is operated from 12:00 AM.

-Intimate and high energy, Club Answer has been been a fixture of Gangnam’s nightlife longer than many other clubs in the area.
+Intimate and high energy, Club Avenue is a newer fixture of Gangnam’s nightlife longer than many other clubs in the area.
 The club is a mish-mash of old and new, adorned with marble floors and chandeliers as well as state of the art lasers across two floors — one VIP and one main floor geared towards a central stage.

 Cakeshop | Itaewon